ZAHON/qwik-primitives/packages/primitives/src/components/collapsible/README.md

 - Full keyboard navigation.

-- Can be uncontrolled or controlled.
+- Can be controlled or uncontrolled.

 - Adheres to the [Disclosure WAI-ARIA design pattern](https://www.w3.org/WAI/ARIA/apg/patterns/disclosure/).